swent-epfl/mvp-prd/template/3-analysis.md

 ### Competitors

 The current main competitors are mainstream social media platforms (such as Reddit and Instagram) and location-based applications like Geocaching apps.
 However, these competitors either focus solely on social interaction or on location features in a fully gamified manner.
 None of them truly combine social interaction with location-based features.
 Proxima aims to bridge this gap by integrating both elements, offering a unique and engaging user experience.

+### Complementary Products

+The market also offers numerous complementary products to our application.
+Any product that facilitates travel or encourages outdoor experiences in a passive manner can serve as a complementary asset.
+For example, travel applications such as Google Maps can assist users in discovering new posts.
+Similarly, activity trackers can motivate users to engage in outdoor activities and potentially integrate their physical exercise with discovering posts on our app.